-Aro has been called “controversial.”
+The Aro tradition has been called “controversial.”
 It has been called worse things, actually.
 Why?
 What is this “controversy”?

 First, though, we might ask “Who said so?
 Where?”

-Aro could rightly be called “unusual.”
-However, we will see that the features of Aro that are said to be controversial are mostly not unusual for a Nyingma lineage—so they cannot in fact be controversial (or no more so than in other Nyingma lineages).
-The features of Aro that are unusual are mostly not thought to be controversial—because they are plainly in accord with generally-accepted Buddhist texts.
+The Aro gTér could rightly be called “unusual.”
+However, we will see that its features that are said to be controversial are mostly not unusual for a Nyingma lineage—so they cannot in fact be controversial (or no more so than in other Nyingma lineages).
+The features of that are unusual are mostly not thought to be controversial—because they are plainly in accord with generally-accepted Buddhist texts.

-Internet sniping at Aro tended to muddle together several distinct issues:
+Internet sniping at the Aro tradition tended to muddle together several distinct issues: